 College Credit Plus (CCP) Students

-There may be times that a family decides to introduce the college experience to their child during high school; however, students are highly encouraged to take the Advanced College Prep (ACP) and Advanced Placement (AP) courses at GCA, as they often have more depth of discussion and instruction and have proven to be equal or above in academic rigor compared to CCP classes.
-In order to receive CCP Services from GCA, all CCP students must remain full-time GCA students.
-(For more information, see the College Credit Plus Program located on the school website.)
+There may be times that a family decides to introduce the college experience to their child during high school.
+In order to receive CCP Services from GCA, all CCP students must be enrolled full-time.